 of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Topliffe include Topley, Topler, Topliffe, Topcliff, Topclive, Toppley, Topleif, Toplief, Toplis and many more.

 Early Notables of the Topliffe family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Topliffe Notables in all our PDF Extended History products and printed products wherever possible.
+Richard Topcliffe (1532-1604), was a persecutor of Roman Catholics, born, according to his own account, in 1532, was the eldest son of Robert Topcliffe of Somerby...
+Another 61 words (4 lines of text) are included under the topic Early Topliffe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Topliffe family to the New World and Oceana